What is a protective hairstyle?

 - Environmental/climate factors such as dry air, cold air, frost, wind, snow, etc.

 All of these factors put stress on your hair.
-Over time, this stress can cause noticeable damage: your hair will look less healthy, feel more dry, or be more prone to breakage, and shedding.
+Over time, this stress can cause noticeable damage: your curls will look less healthy, feel more dry, or be more prone to breakage.
 While some factors are completely within your control to eliminate, others are hard to avoid.

-Protective styles range vastly in the amount of manipulation it takes to install them, and in the amount of manipulation required once they are installed.
-Here is a common and simple breakdown:
+Protective hairstyles range vastly in the amount of manipulation it takes to install them, and in the amount of manipulation required once they are installed.
+Here is a simple breakdown:

 - No-manipulation styles don’t require daily attention.
 For example, box braids and weaves can take quite a bit of manipulation to install, but once installed, your real hair is virtually out of sight.